bahrus/xtal-state/README.md

 <summary>Object-centric routing</summary>

-At the simplest level, it can provide part of a routing solution (but a view selector component, such as [if-diff](https://www.webcomponents.org/element/if-diff) is needed, and a routing "link" component is also needed for a full routing implementation).
+At the simplest level, it can provide part of a routing solution (but a view selector component, such as [if-diff](https://www.webcomponents.org/element/if-diff) is needed, as well as a routing "link" component for a full routing implementation).
 But unlike typical routing solutions, perhaps, xtal-state* views the history.state object as the focal point, and the address bar as a subservient recorder of the history.state object.

 At the other extreme, consider the following two problem statements.
 </details>